SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

 To make this application more testable, we'll start by following the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and break each Responsibility above into its own class.

-Each class will be exposed to the borader system as an interface.
-This will allow us to easily mock behavioir.
+Each class will be exposed to the broader system as an interface.
+This will allow us to easily mock behavior.
 Additionally, consumers will not need to be concerned with knowing about individual implementations, they will only declare the interface or contracts that they need in order for they themselves to to do their work.
 This principle is called [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control).

 8. Create a new Solution Folder called `V2`